fyzanshaik/Plush-db/README.md

+# Plush Database

+## A database implementation using B+ trees in Golang

-## This is my attempt at learning database internals and create my own Database implementation
+This starts my own implementation of understanding database internals by attempting to create a simple database storage